Dear R eaders:

 clefts in the Purgatory puddingstone

-ancient lake or sea, rolled and abraded to
+sea, rolled and abraded to a spherical or

-surrounded by fine sand, silt, or mud.
-And
+or sea floor surrounded by fine sand, silt,

 result was a metamorphic rock known as